Row of beehives in a spring UK apiary representing April beekeeping tasks

 • Keep treatment records up to date so you know when and how colonies were treated previously.

-Detailed guidance on recognising and managing disease can be found in the bee diseases overview and dedicated pages for bacterial diseases, viral diseases and pests and parasites, with varroa-specific information in the varroa management guide.
+Detailed guidance on recognising and managing disease can be found in the bee diseases overview and dedicated pages for bacterial diseases, viral diseases and pests and parasites, with varroa-specific information in the varroa management guide and Varroa Monitoring Methods.

 Hygiene, Equipment and Apiary Tasks